 People with desk jobs will need to pay close attention to how their arm placement is affecting their posture.
 “Constantly leaning forward with your arms at a desk will lead to an increased rounding of the upper back, leading to muscle aches and strains of the paraspinal muscles of the back,” Nance says.
 When you’re not typing away at work, Nance suggests keeping your arms next to your sides.
 But when you are sitting at your workstation, it’s best to keep your forearms resting on your desk, parallel to your legs below.

 Good posture also stems from the shoulders.
-When possible, keep your shoulder blades back and shoulders centered over the torso to maintain a neutral position, Griffin Baum, M.D., a spine surgeon based in New York City, says.
-“When the shoulders are out of this position, this can place additional stress on the thoracic spine, which, in turn, can result in worsening posture of the neck.”.
+When possible, keep your shoulder blades back and shoulders centered over the torso to maintain a neutral position, Griffin Baum, M.D., a spinal surgeon based in New York City, says.
+“When the shoulders are out of this position, this can place additional stress on the thoracic spine, which, in turn, can result in worsening posture of the neck.”